-The mission of the 1st SFAB — to be combat advisors who assist foreign partner forces — is very similar to the long-standing core mission of Special Forces, who specialize in foreign internal defense and unconventional warfare.
+The mission of the 1st SFAB — to be combat advisors who assist foreign partner forces — is very similar to the long-standing core mission of Special Forces, which specialize in foreign internal defense and unconventional warfare.
 Because SF units have been stretched so thin since the beginning of the war on terror, other units — both conventional and special operations alike — have had to pick up the slack.
-It’s estimated that the United States currently has troops in as many as 138 different countries; in many cases, Special Forces in train, advise, and assist roles form the bulk of the U.S. presence.
+It’s estimated that the United States currently has troops in as many as 138 different countries; in many cases, Special Forces in train, advise and assist roles form the bulk of the U.S. presence.
 And as previously reported by Task and Purpose, Milley expects that the demand for Army advise and assist missions “will increase and not decrease” in coming years.

-The 1st SFAB is meant to address the growing demand for advise and assist capabilities, but their mission is different from Special Forces’, the senior NCO told Task & Purpose.
+The 1st SFAB is meant to address the growing demand for advise and assist capabilities, but their mission is different from Special Forces, the senior NCO told Task & Purpose.
 “This is a conventional unit with conventional soldiers who have been vetted” to train other conventional forces, he said.
-“We aren't here because we are trying to be SF.
+“We aren’t here because we are trying to be SF.
 We all volunteered because we believe in the mission.”

 ‘We are trying to get ready for this brigade’s first deployment’